 In addition to the classroom teacher, individuals from the community serve as GLOW mentors.
 The classes are interactive and participatory with mentors providing one-on-one and small work group guidance and support.

-If you would like more information about becoming a GLOW mentor, please contact Christina Williams at 301-766-2925 or by email at firstname.lastname@example.org.
-Training is provided.
+If you would like more information about becoming a GLOW mentor, please contact Caren Cramer at 301-766-2925 or by email at firstname.lastname@example.org.
+Training is required.

 - All Grades: Misconceptions Lesson & Station Documents (2018/19)

 Pictured above are South Hagerstown High School AVID freshman that are learning Financial Literacy & College Preparedness through the GLOW lessons.
 Their AVID teacher, Jason Yockel, shared some of the student reflections after the Intro to Budgeting GLOW Lesson.